bouwe77/temba/readme.md

 npx create-temba-server my-rest-api
 ```

+With this command you clone the [Temba-starter](https://github.com/bouwe77/temba-starter) repository and install all dependencies.

 ### Manually adding to an existing app

 If you don't want to (or can't) use the starter, add Temba to your app manually: